top of page

 under.jpg

-• Public Communications System With the advent of network Television and local TV networks, Chicago had at its disposal a dynamic medium with ample power to create ongoing, problem-solving public forums fully capable of making allies of all Chicagons - police, citizens of all ages (especially at-risk youth) and City Hall - in a citywide search for best solutions to the city's gang-drug-violence problems.
+• Public Communications System With the advent of network Television and local TV networks, Chicago had at its disposal a dynamic medium with ample power to create ongoing, problem-solving public forums capable of making allies of all Chicagons - police, citizens of all ages (especially at-risk youth) and City Hall - in a citywide search for best solutions to the city's gang-drug-violence problems.

 • Instead, years and then decades of sensationalized "crime story" coverage of violence on local TV newscasts have worked to create the climate of fear and alienation that pervades Chicago today.